Amina Ali: Aftermath of kidnapping

 Ali was taken to the house of the leader of the Civilian Joint Task Force in Chibok, Aboku Gaji.
 After he recognised her, the group then reunited her with her parents.
 Ali also stated that 6 of the kidnapped Chibok schoolgirls had died.

 She met Nigerian President Muhammadu Buhari on 19 May.
 In June 2016, the Bring Back Our Girls group as well as Ali's parents started demanding to know her whereabouts as they had not seen her since her meeting with Buhari.
 It was later discovered that she and her baby were being held in a government facility where they were to be deradicalised.
 In her interview with Reuters in August 2016, she stated that she was not comfortable with the way she was being kept from her husband Hayatu and that she still thought about him.
 She also stated that she just wanted to go home.
 While 21 Chibok schoolgirls who were formerly held by Boko Haram were allowed to visit their families in 2016 for Christmas, Ali and another girl, Maryam Ali Maiyanga were not, due to being reportedly deemed psychologically unfit to return home.

-In 2017, Ali was studying at the American University in Nigeria, with the aim of becoming an accountant.
+In 2017, Ali was studying at the American University of Nigeria, with the aim of becoming an accountant.